Secure CheckoutPersonal information is secured with SSL technology.

-Asian Summer Monsoon System and Precipitation focuses on the connections between the Indian Summer Monsoon and the East Asian Summer Monsoon, which includes the South China Sea Summer Monsoon.
-While these systems have profound differences, their interactions have significant impacts on the climatic regimes in the region and throughout the whole world.
+The Asian Summer Monsoon: Characteristics, Variability, Teleconnections and Projection focuses on the connections between the Indian Summer and East Asian Summer Monsoons, also including the South China Sea Summer Monsoon.
+While these systems have profound differences, their interactions have significant impacts on the climatic regimes in the region and throughout the world.
 In summer, the ASM engine pumps moisture transported across thousands of miles from the Indian and Pacific Oceans to the monsoon regions, producing heavy rains over south and east Asia and its adjacent marginal seas.
-Anomalous distribution of the precipitation cause serious droughts and floods that have serious impact on economic development and people’s lives in the monsoon regions.
-This book reviews the different subsystems and how they impact each other and provides guidance on modelling to better predict and understand these weather systems and subsystems.
+This book reviews the different subsystems and their impact, providing guidance to enhance prediction models.

 - Synthesizes the connections between the East Asian Summer Monsoon, the Indian Summer Monsoon and the Asian Summer Monsoon system

-- Includes subsections on holistic characteristics, sub-seasonal and interannual variability, teleconnection patterns, and projection of future change
+- Includes subsections on holistic characteristics, sub-seasonal and interannual variability, teleconnection patterns, and projections of future change

 - Connects current theory and practice on Asian Monsoon forecasting, providing researchers with new skills and information to use in climate and weather forecasting

 Climatologists and Atmospheric Scientists, researchers studying monsoons or precipitation in Asia

 Part I: Holistic characteristics of the Asian summer monsoon (ASM) system